ArkCase/ark_helm_charts/repo/README.md

 The mode of operation mainly affects the persistence layer.
 In *development* mode, all persistence is handled via ***hostPath*** volumes.
 In development mode it's still possible to configure the persistence layer to use a combination of rendered ***hostPath*** volumes, with actual cluster-provided volumes (i.e. [GlusterFS](https://www.gluster.org/), [Ceph](https://docs.ceph.com/en/quincy/), [NFS](https://en.wikipedia.org/wiki/Network_File_System), etc).
 You can find more details on how to do this [in this document](docs/Persistence.md).

-The intent of supporting *development* mode is to facilitate the charts' use by developers in single-cluster environments, where persistence can be provided safely by a single host.
+The intent of supporting *development* mode is to facilitate the charts' use by developers in single-node-cluster environments, where persistence can be provided safely by a single host.
 This lowers the environment bar required for a developer to get an instance up and running, for testing and development purposes.

 Enabling development mode may also enable many other features related to the deployment location for the actual ArkCase WAR file, as well as the configuration directory (a.k.a.: *.arkcase*).
 Through these features, Developers will be able to deploy the whole stack using custom ArkCase WAR files, configurations, and even run it in (remote) debugger mode.